 - The number of people using mobile phones and smartphones around the world;

 - The number of internet, social media and mobile users for every country in the world.

 We update this page whenever we have new data, so you can be sure that the numbers you see below are the latest available.

-And if you're looking for help turning this data into a meaningful strategy, we'd love to hear from you – you'll find our contact details here.
+If you're looking for help translating of this data into a meaningful strategy, we'd be happy to help with that too – you'll find our contact details here.

-To start with, here's the latest global snapshot of internet, social media and mobile use around the world:
+To start with, here's the latest global snapshot of internet, social media and mobile use around the world in April 2018:

-Meanwhile, here are the latest monthly active user (MAU) numbers for some of the world's top social media platforms:
+Meanwhile, here are the latest active user numbers for some of the world's top social media platforms in Q2 2018:

 Global & Regional Overviews